Quantization for Semipositive Adjoint Line Bundles: Introduction

+In \cite[Remark~3.6]{BF14}, Berman--Freixas i Montplet raised the question of whether Donaldson's quantized Monge--Amp\`ere energy converges to the Monge--Amp\`ere energy in the semipositive setting for finite-energy \(\theta\)-plurisubharmonic functions.
+Theorem~\ref{quantization of MA energy} establishes this convergence for bounded \(\theta\)-plurisubharmonic functions and thus provides a partial answer.

-\end{thm} A result such as Theorem~\ref{quantization of MA energy} was raised as an open problem in Berman–Freixas i Montplet \cite[Remark~3.6]{BF14}, and our theorem provides a partial answer in the big and semipositive setting.
-When $L$ is ample and no adjoint twisting is present, Donaldson \cite{DonaldsonScalII} first established the convergence for smooth Kähler potentials; this was later extended to continuous potentials by Berman–Boucksom \cite[Theorem~A]{BB10} and to all finite-energy potentials by Darvas–Lu–Rubinstein \cite{DLR}.
-In the adjoint setting, Berman–Freixas i Montplet \cite[Theorem~3.5]{BF14} proved the quantization of energy for finite-energy potentials, and subsequently Darvas–Xia \cite{DX22} obtained the result for arbitrary twisting.
-In the big, untwisted case, Berman–Boucksom \cite[Theorem~A]{BB10} showed convergence for all continuous metrics.
-More recently, Darvas–Xia \cite{DX24} proved a “partial quantization’’ theorem for continuous metrics under arbitrary twisting on a pseudoeffective line bundle.
+When \(L\) is ample, Donaldson \cite{DonaldsonScalII} first established the convergence for smooth K\"ahler potentials in the untwisted case, that is, without \(K_X\)-twisting.
+In the adjoint setting, Berman--Freixas i Montplet \cite[Theorem~3.5]{BF14} proved the quantization of energy for finite-energy potentials, and Darvas--Xia \cite[Theorem~2.11]{DX22} subsequently obtained the corresponding statement for arbitrary twisting.
+In the big untwisted case, Berman--Boucksom \cite[Theorem~A]{BB10} proved convergence for all continuous metrics.
+More recently, Darvas--Xia \cite{DX24} proved a \emph{partial quantization} theorem for continuous metrics with arbitrary twisting on a pseudoeffective line bundle.